 Traditional temporal fusion strategies for BEV-based 3D object detection rely on deformable self-attention, which dynamically samples spatial features to aggregate historical and current BEV features.
 The Temporal Self-Attention (TSA) module, for instance, operates as follows: Given historical BEV feature maps and current feature maps, TSA concatenates them and uses a linear layer to generate attention weights and offsets.
 Each query, representing BEV features, is then calculated based on these weights in parallel.

-Experiment results have shown this paradigm have limitations.
-According to Table~\ref{average precision}, which lists some of the results of each categories, we find it interesting that these deformable self-attention module performs much better in detecting small objects like bicycle and pedestrian rather than large objects like bus and construction vehicle.
-Same results happened in other deformable-attention-based model.
+Experiment results show that this paradigm has limitations.
+According to Table~\ref{average precision}, which lists some of the results of each categories, it is observed that these deformable self-attention module performs much better in detecting small objects like bicycle and pedestrian rather than large objects like bus and construction vehicle.
+Similar results are observed in other deformable attention-based models.
 The reason for this is that the mechanism does not facilitate cross-frame global interaction of large object features due to its restriction of allowing only three queries to interact with each reference query.

 Our approach using Mamba2 increases global interaction capabilities.
 Initially, features from the previous frame are transformed using the ego rotation angle.
 As shown in Figure~\ref{temporalmamba}, given the transformed historical BEV feature map and the current feature map (both with dimensions of 256), we concatenate them along the third dimension.
 The concatenated features are then compressed from 512 to 256 dimensions using a convolutional block.
 This convolutional block consists of two parallel sub-modules: a 3×3 down-sampling convolutional layer that preserves important features while reducing dimensionality, and a pointwise convolutional layer that lowers the dimensionality and introduces non-linearity to learn complex patterns.
 To mitigate internal covariate shift, batch normalization is applied after each convolutional layer.
 The outputs of both sub-modules are concatenated and apply non-linear activation functions followed by linear layer and layernorm.
-The process can be write as fomular as follows:

 Next, we discretely rearrange Z and process it through the Mamba2 block.
 The Mamba2 block, originally designed for natural language processing and sequence processing, faces significant challenges when applied to vision-like data.
 Therefore, designing an appropriate discrete rearrangement method is crucial.
 We propose a four-direction rearrangement method, based on experimental results and inspired by Vmamba\cite{liu2025vmamba}.
 The impact of different rearrangement methods is discussed in the ablation study.